Can you get life insurance while you're pregnant?

 • Disability income rider: If you become injured and can’t work, a disability rider will provide a small payout to cover your expenses.
 You’ll get better coverage with a separate long-term disability policy, but a rider can add some support.

 • Spousal rider: A spousal rider is an inexpensive option if your partner is unable to qualify for an individual life insurance policy.
-Typically, it’s recommended that both partners purchase an individual policy if they can each qualify instead.
+However, it’s usually recommended that both partners purchase an individual policy if they can each qualify instead — this option offers the most comprehensive coverage and is cost-efficient.

-If your application is postponed due to complications or a high-risk pregnancy, one possible option to consider is group coverage.
+If your application is postponed due to complications or a high-risk pregnancy, one possible option to consider is group life insurance coverage

-If you’re able to work, many employers offer group life insurance coverage.
-These policies generally have fewer health requirements for coverage and are offered at a low cost or as part of a benefits package.
+• If you’re able to work, many employers offer group coverage.
+These policies are typically offered for free or at a low cost as part of a benefits package.

-Group life insurance policies usually offer less coverage than individual policies do.
+• Group life insurance policies typically offer a coverage amount equal to one to two times your annual salary.
 In addition, you’re usually unable to keep your policy if you leave the company that sponsored it.

 If your only coverage option at the time of your pregnancy is group life insurance, consider applying for your own individual policy as soon as your odds of being approved improve.